OPPORTUNITIES FOR U.S. SCHOLARS

 For IEA applications: U.S. international education administrators with experience in the selected country review applications.

-Applications for recommended candidates are simultaneously forwarded to our counterparts abroad, as well as to the Fulbright Foreign Scholarship Board and the Department of State (Bureau of Education and Cultural Affairs) for final decisions and confirmation.
-Applicants are notified of their status by via email.
+Applications recommended for further consideration in peer review are then forwarded to Fulbright Commissions and U.S. Embassies abroad, as well as to the Fulbright Foreign Scholarship Board and the Department of State (Bureau of Education and Cultural Affairs) for final decisions and confirmation.

 Can I receive feedback from the review process?

-Final selections are based on feedback from the U.S. peer review committees as well as U.S embassies and and Fulbright Commissions abroad.
 IIE, which administers the program, operates in conformity with the policies of the Fulbright Foreign Scholarship Board (FFSB).
 According to FFSB policy, IIE cannot give applicants the specific reasons for selection or non-selection.
-If you are interested in reapplying, you are encouraged to contact the Fulbright/IIE country or regional lead, who can provide general guidance on reapplying.
+If you are interested in reapplying, you are encouraged to contact the relevant Fulbright regional program officer, who can provide general guidance on reapplying.

 How can I make my application more successful?

-What type of teaching, research, or professional project can I propose?
+What type of teaching and/or research can I propose?

 Award descriptions indicate which type of project is acceptable.
-Some awards accept only teaching only research, a combination of teaching and research, or professional projects.
+Some awards accept only teaching only research, a combination of teaching and/or research.
 Each activity has unique submission requirements.

 Do I need Institutional Review Board (IRB) approval to apply to an award?